 Fall is my favorite season.
 Although fall does not officially start until later in September, I usually start getting out my fall decorations on August 31.
 I know that is a little early for some people, but now that we are past Labor Day, I think it's fair game to start thinking about fall baking.

-If July is all about peaches and August is all about blueberries, then September is all about apples.
-I can’t believe I’ve never posted a Classic Apple Pie recipe before!
 I have shared the Apple Crumble Pizza Pie recipe, which is one of our favorites, but each fall I have to make a traditional apple pie.
 The girls have come to associate early fall with apple pie baking, almost as much as they look forward to homemade Apple Cider Doughnuts.

 Pie Crust Recipe

-I use my favorite all butter pie crust for all of my fruit pies.
-I’ve recently shared how I adapted this recipe to make a gluten free pie crust.
+I use my favorite all butter pie dough for all of my fruit pies.
+I've recently shared how I adapted this recipe to make a gluten free pie crust.
 In my post on Fresh Peach Pie, I show some tips for rolling out the gluten free pie dough, as it is more fragile than traditional pie dough.

 Apple Pie Filling